lolotrgeek/basic-runner/README.md

 # Basic Runner
 Takes an action or set of actions and runs them until they are resolved.

+## Why?
+Sometimes we need to ensure that an action is completed.
+This module does that by performing an action or actions then iteratively checking for completion.
+It blocks any new actions until all old actions have been resolved.

 ## Usage
 ```
 const { Runner } = require("../src/runner")